 Can You Determine the Sex of Your Baby Before it is Even Conceived?

 There are old wives tales that dictate what you should do to increase your chances of conceiving a girl or a boy, depending on what you want.
 And modern science is even getting itself involved in this one.
 There are books that will tell you the best time during your ovulation cycle to conceive a girl or a boy.
-As mentioned above, people are turning to popular books such as How to Choose the Sex of Your Baby.
 There are also kits that come with charts, thermometers and vitamins to help create the "ideal" environment to produce a particular sex.